 PAY: No pay, this is a volunteer position.

 TRAVEL: Travel to and from the internship is the responsibility of the student.
 Arrangements may be made for pick up at the airport by contacting the SECNY MWR Recreation Specialist prior to arrival.
 Contact information will be provided to you once selected for the internship.

 AVAILABILITY: Intern positions are open for a 12 to 16 weeks in duration, or as required by the school, on a year-round basis.

-TO APPLY: Application deadline is 1 March for summer semester internships, and at least 45 days in advance for other semesters.
+TO APPLY: The deadline to apply is 4 months prior to start date of the internship.
 Planning ahead is most important especially if we need to establish an affiliation agreement with your university.
-Send your resume with cover letter (include locations of interest and desired semester on cover), official transcripts, copy of valid driver's license, and letter of recommendation to:
+Send your resume with cover letter (include locations of interest and desired semester on cover), official transcripts, and letter of recommendation to:

 US Coast Guard